clementpoh/logic/README.md

  * Design of Algorithms; and
  * Programming Language Implementation.

 Therefore this would be most indebted to Harald Sondergaard and Peter Schacte.
+For claims outside the scope of these subjects, Wikipedia and Google are consulted.